aadiraju/Havok_Prime/README.md

 # Havok_Prime
-This is a zip file containing my progress on a Smash bros style game for iOS.
+This is a file system containing my progress on a Smash bros style game for iOS.